-A celebrated mosaic in Old City created by artist Isaiah Zagar could be demolished under a new proposal by the building’s owner.
+A celebrated mosaic in Old City created by artist Isaiah Zagar is set to be demolished by the building’s new owner.

 The plan to raze the former Painted Bride Art Center on Vine Street — and the mosaic covering its walls — is the latest twist in a six-year battle over the building’s fate.